harrison-broadbent/personal_site/source/blog/native-js-toast-notifications.html.md

 ---
-title: Simple Toast Notifications using plain Javascript
+title: Simple Toast Notifications using Vanilla Javascript
-description: In this article, I show you how to build a simple toast notification system using nothing but native Javascript and CSS.
+description: In this article, I show you how to build a simple toast notification system using nothing but vanilla Javascript and CSS.
 No framework is required to add these simple toast messages to your app or website!
 date: February 3 2025
 ---